Bills remain undefeated, top Raiders in Las Vegas, 30-23

-Carving up the Raiders secondary, Allen meshed well with offseason acquisition Stefon Diggs, who finished with six receptions for 115 yards.
-Allen completed at least one pass to nine different targets.

-“Our guys have been busting their tails in practice and my job is to just give them an opportunity to make a play,” Allen said.

-Buffalo, which is averaging a league third-best 30.75 points per game, has opened 4-0 for the first time in 12 years.
-The Bills were 3-1 last season, when they made the playoffs.
+Buffalo is 4-0 for the first time in 12 years.
+The BIlls were 3-1 in 2019, when they made the playoffs, and they lead the AFC East now.

-Las Vegas (2-2) lost its second straight game and first inside the shiny new $2 billion Allegiant Stadium.
-Two turnovers and seven penalties were costly for the Raiders.

-Raiders quarterback Derek Carr finished 32 for 44 for 311 yards and two touchdowns.
-Carr, who has yet to throw an interception this season, surpassed Ken Stabler and set a franchise record with 151 career touchdown passes.
+The Bills have scored 30 points in three consecutive games, and are averaging 30.75 points per game, third highest in the NFL.

 BILLS MAFIA PRESENCE